The choice of skis depends largely on your level, your height and whether you are passionate about skiing on piste, in the park or in the off-piste.

 What length of skis should you choose?

 The right length of skis mainly depends on your height and your skiing level.
-As a basic rule, skis should be in at the same height as your nose when you have ski boots on.

 4 types of skis

 There are generally four types of alpine skis at SkatePro.

 All mountain ski

 Are you eager to explore the whole mountain on skis?
 All mountain skis are the most versatile skis, optimal both on piste, off-piste and in the park.
 All mountain skis are built with a wider design under the foot and in ski's tip compared to an ordinary pisteski, making it more stable.

 A twintip ski is perfect for you who desired playful days on the slopes and at the same time loves to challenge yourself with jumps, half pipes and boxes in the park.
 A twintip ski briefly explained, is a soft flex ski with a lifted tip and tail design.
 Due to this design, the ski prevents resistance and offers the opportunity of riding backwards.
 Twintip skis also belongs within the category of backcountry skiing, as described below, built to explore deep snow in the off-piste.

 Freeride skis / Backcountry skis

 Do you have a passion for adventure and powder snow?
 Freeride skis are also called off-piste skis or backcountry skis.
 They are characterized by a wide width, stiffness and a twintip design, which together provides a great flow in deep snow and large curves.

 Racing skis are for those who are passionate about a high speed and newly prepared slopes.
 Built as carving skis with a strong edge grip and torsional stiffness, racing skis are also perfect for slalom.
 Racing skis are designed with a relatively narrow waist and a wider tip, to offer you stability and control.